 Since our state’s earliest days, immigration has kept Minnesota strong and competitive.
-From our Scandinavian and German roots, to our Slovenians, Croatians, and Serbs on the Iron Range, to our Liberian, Hmong, Somali, and Oromo communities, our state’s heritage is filled with immigrants working on the front lines, starting companies, and expanding economic opportunity for all of us.
+From our Scandinavian and German roots to our Slovenians, Croatians, and Serbs on the Iron Range to our Liberian, Hmong, Somali, and Ethiopian communities, our state’s heritage is filled with immigrants working on the front lines, starting companies, and expanding economic opportunity for all of us.

 Some of Minnesota’s most successful companies were founded and are led by immigrants and children of immigrants.
 Minnesota’s story is also America’s story.
-More than 25 percent of U.S. Nobel Laureates were born abroad, and 70 of America’s Fortune 500 companies were started by people born in other countries.
+More than 30 percent of U.S. Nobel Laureates were born abroad and almost half of America’s Fortune 500 companies were started by people born in other countries or their children.
 In an increasingly global economy, immigrants continue to be a major economic driver in our economy.

 Immigrant families don’t diminish America, they define America.
 They strengthen America.
 They are America.
-While securing our borders is always a priority, we cannot afford to shut out the world’s talent or drive away those who call our country home—including immigrants who are now working as health care professionals and other front-line employees, often in rural and underserved urban areas.
-We don’t know who will create the next pacemaker or Post-it Note.
+Legal immigration strengthens America’s workforce and ensures that we maintain our global competitive edge.
+We cannot afford to shut out the world’s talent or drive away those who call our country home - including immigrants who are now working as healthcare professionals and other front-line employees, often in rural and underserved urban areas.
+We don’t know who will create the next innovative product.
 But we do know one thing: when they do, we want them doing it here in America.

 As Minnesota’s U.S. senator, I will continue to focus on these priorities:

-President Biden has made passing comprehensive immigration reform a priority, and I hope we will use this opportunity to finally get it done.
-That’s why, in February 2021, I joined Senators Menendez, Padilla, Luján, Hirono, and Booker in introducing the U.S. Citizenship Act, a comprehensive immigration bill that affirms our values and strengthens our economy by providing a pathway to citizenship, equips law enforcement with smart and effective investments to effectively manage the border, addresses the root causes of migration, and supports refugees and asylum seekers.
+In February 2021, I once again joined a group of senators in introducing the U.S. Citizenship Act, a comprehensive immigration bill that strengthens our economy by providing a pathway to citizenship, equipping law enforcement with smart and effective investments to effectively manage the border, addressing the root causes of migration, and supporting refugees and asylum seekers.

 • Treating immigrants, including DREAMers, with fairness and compassion.
 I will continue to seek solutions—particularly for people who know no other home.
 I have worked with my colleagues on both sides of the aisle to introduce bipartisan legislation to protect DREAMers.
 In Minnesota, we are proud to be the home of more than 5,000 DREAMers, who have already passed background checks, paid fees, and met educational requirements so that they can stay here in the United States, pay taxes, serve in the military, and contribute to their communities.

 Since my first year in the Senate, I’ve worked to extend protections for Liberian immigrants in the United States, and in December 2019, legislation that I long supported to allow eligible Liberians on Deferred Enforced Departure (DED) status to apply for permanent residency and provide them with a path to citizenship became law.
-While I support border security, I have opposed attempts to build a border wall.
-I also believe that there should be humane conditions for immigrants who are held at border crossings and support ending the use of for-profit immigration detention facilities.
-During the Trump Administration, I worked with a bipartisan group of many Republicans and Democrats to pass a version of the DREAM Act to solve the issues of people living in our country on deferred status and provide additional funding for border security.
+I also believe that there should be humane conditions for immigrants who are held at border crossings and strict oversight of detention facilities.
+I have supported legislation related to establishing requirements for how children in immigration custody should be treated, as well as providing lawyers for kids going through immigration proceedings.
+During the last administration, I worked with a bipartisan group of many Republicans and Democrats to pass a version of the DREAM Act to solve the issues of people living in our country on deferred status and provide additional funding for border security.
 Unfortunately for our immigrants and our entire country, the Trump Administration rejected it.

 • Welcoming refugees fleeing violence.
-Minnesota has a proud history of welcoming those fleeing wars and repression, with the largest Somali population in the country as well as Liberians, Hmong, and Oromos.
+Minnesota has a proud history of welcoming those fleeing wars and repression.
+We have the largest Somali and Ethiopian populations in the country and some of the largest Liberian and Hmong populations.
 I have visited refugee camps and heard from men, women, and children who have witnessed atrocities that, in the words of one refugee, would “make stones cry.”
 The United States must maintain our country’s leadership in providing refuge for people in need.
 Our strength and vitality come from the diversity of our people.
 That’s true in Minnesota and it’s true across this country.

 In the Senate, I cosponsored legislation to maintain our country’s leadership in providing refuge for people in crisis by reversing the Trump Administration’s dramatic reduction in the refugee admissions cap, while also maintaining thorough vetting and strong national security measures.
 I have also cosponsored legislation to allow qualified Temporary Protected Status and Deferred Enforced Departure recipients to apply for legal permanent residency so they do not have to fear being sent back to a country they no longer call home.
 In 2018, Refugee International presented our office with the Congressional Leadership Award for our work to support refugee communities.

 • Supporting immigrant-owned businesses.
 About one in four of our country’s small businesses are started by immigrants.
 We must invest in the economic well-being of our immigrant communities, and I have long supported increasing funding for small lenders and community-based financial institutions that serve the needs of underserved small businesses—including immigrant-owned businesses.
-During the coronavirus pandemic, many immigrant-owned businesses, especially those in historically underserved communities, have faced unnecessary hurdles in accessing funding from the Small Business Administration’s emergency lending programs, including the Paycheck Protection Program.
-This is unacceptable, and I worked to ensure that the relief measures that became law in April 2020, December 2020, and March 2021 included dedicated funding for small banks, credit unions, and community lenders that serve businesses in minority communities and other underserved areas.
 We must do more to overcome historic disenfranchisement by considering the needs of minority communities.

 • Protecting immigrant victims of domestic violence.
 When the Senate was considering comprehensive immigration reform, I took the lead in ensuring that the bill included provisions to help protect immigrant victims of domestic violence by allowing women in the U.S. with spouses on temporary visas to petition for independent immigration status—encouraging them to come forward and receive the assistance they need.
 No one should be forced to remain in an abusive relationship due to fear of losing their legal status.